hrr30-enzyme/learning/README.md

 It uses a collaborative-based machine learning algorithm called SVD and popularized by Simon Funk in his famous [Try this at home](http://sifter.org/~simon/journal/20061211.html) blog post.
 At a high-level, a collaborative-based recomendation algorithm learns what a user may like based on what other users like.
 In this specific case, it is predicting what posts a user wants to interact with based on what posts similar users have interacted with.

+**Why Flask instead of Django?**

+Django is really awesome but would be overkill here.
+This service serves only one function and thus a microframework like Flask is more appropriate.